-Outside of the park, we found ourselves in the countryside.
-We cycled past corn fields and were chased by dogs.
-There were many ruins, but the highlight was Wat Saphan Hin, a standing Buddha on a hill top overlooking the fields and Wat Si Chum, a partially hidden Buddha that peeped out from a V-shaped gap in the enclosure surrounding it.
+Outside of the park, we found ourselves in the countryside, where we cycled past corn fields and were chased by dogs.
+There were many ruins, but the highlight was Wat Saphan Hin, a standing Buddha on a hill top.
+Overlooking the fields and Wat Si Chum, it was a partially hidden Buddha that peeped out from a V-shaped gap in the enclosure surrounding it.

 We had a fun couple of days and missed our bikes when we had to return them!
-We have always enjoyed cycling on our travels and some of our best memories have been biking around rural areas rich in archaeological sites.
+In fact, we have always enjoyed cycling on our travels and some of our best memories have been biking around rural areas rich in archaeological sites.
 Maybe one day, we’ll do that bike trip around the world!

 Protests in Bangkok

 Back in Bangkok, the protests continued.
-In Sukhumvit, the area we stayed in, there were tents, live music and ‘Bangkok Shutdown’ t-shirts were selling like hotcakes.
-In reality, only pockets of the city were ‘shut down’ and for the majority of people life continued as normal with a little inconvenience here and there.
+In Sukhumvit, the area we stayed in, there were tent and live music.
+‘Bangkok Shutdown’ t-shirts were selling like hotcakes.
+In reality, only pockets of the city were ‘shut down’.
+Consequently, for the majority of people life continued as normal with a little inconvenience here and there.
 Taxi drivers, for example, were avoiding certain routes.
 Certainly, the protests we had witnessed so far had been almost festive in atmosphere, although we were aware that tensions had been flaring up elsewhere in the city.

 A Reunion in British Pub in Bangkok

 Whilst in Bangkok, we went to see ’12 Years a Slave’, a great movie, but heart wrenching and quite difficult to watch in places.
 It was certainly cheap to catch a movie in Bangkok at the equivalent of only £2.00 a seat.